 1) infliction of severe pain or suffering, either physicals or mental, not arising only from, inherent in or incidental to lawful sanctions and,

 2) intentionally inflicted and by or at the instigation of or with the consent or acquiescence of a public official or other person acting in an official capacity.

 We encourage our clients to file (political) asylum claims within one year of entering the U.S. As previously noted, an asylum grant allows the alien to file for adjustment of status to become a lawful permanent resident after one year while the other two forms of relief do not.
 Asylum relief in all three forms can be granted in cases even where the Asylee entered the U.S. without inspection.

-As experienced immigration defense attorneys, we will prepare your immigration court cases by establishing each of the required elements with competent evidence for the particular type of relief sought.
-For example, we assist in gathering evidence in our clients’ home countries to corroborate their credible fear(s) which provide the central foundations of their cases before USCIS and the immigration judges as to whether or not to grant you asylum relief.
+As top-rated immigration and criminal defense attorneys, we will prepare your immigration court cases by establishing each of the required elements with competent evidence for the particular type of relief sought.
+For example, Eckdish & Hall gathers evidence in our clients’ home countries to corroborate their credibility that provides the foundations of their cases before USCIS and the immigration judges for asylum relief.

 Eckdish & Hall are or have been active members in the following organizations:

 Avvo Lawyer Ratings (Avvo)

 American Immigration Lawyers Association (A.I.L.A.)